salesforce/lwc-rfcs/text/0000-cookie-consent-component.md

 This LWC component provide utility functions which allow teams to incorporate Cookie Consent mechanism in their components.
 This abstracts all the cookie fetching, reading, writing, updating logic and provide library functions to achieve the functionality.
-The component primarily export four functions :
+The component primarily export two functions :

-1. *isCategoryAllowedForCurrentConsentOptanon(categoryName*) - to check consent
-of specified category based on preferences set in OptanonConsent cookie.
-It is primarily used by customers using Onetrust.

-2. *isCategoryAllowedForCurrentConsent(categoryName*) - to check consent of
+- *isCategoryAllowedForCurrentConsent(categoryName*) - to check consent of
 specified category based on preferences set in “CookieConsent”.

-3. *setCookieConsent(cookieClassifications)*- This cookie will be provided by Salesforce and you can set preferences using setCookieConsent(cookieClassifications).
+- *setCookieConsent(cookieClassifications)*- This cookie will be provided by Salesforce and you can set preferences using setCookieConsent(cookieClassifications).

-4. *setCookieConsentOptanon(cookieClassifications)*- This cookie will be provided by Salesforce and you can set preferences using setCookieConsent(cookieClassifications).

-The goal is to enable this component to be exported by other teams so they can utilize the cookie consent mechanism using the libraries provided.
+The goal is to enable this component to be exported by other teams, so they can utilize the cookie consent mechanism using the libraries provided.
 Teams can build their own components by using the library functions and embed the cookie consent functionality in their component without actually dealing with cookie values.